Business Succession Planning

 When you build a business with no key person risk, it is a more attractive acquisition for investors.
 This is the very essence of succession planning; through creating a business you can step away from you have created succession.
 Alternatively, you can keep it and enjoy the recurring dividends it pays you.

-Clients will often engage with us because they are spending too much time working in their business, the idea of creating a succession plan or pursuing a sale is a distant dream.
-We help them step away from the daily activity and start spending time working on their business; this means focusing attention on activities that will increase future value.
+Clients will often engage with me because they are spending too much time working in their business, the idea of creating a succession plan or pursuing a sale is a distant dream.
+I help them step away from the daily activity and start spending time working on their business; this means focusing attention on activities that will increase future value.

 How do you create a business succession plan?